Focus on Health Literacy

 This collection of selected resources offers high-quality information about health literacy.
 Use the tools below for further searching, or contact us for personalized assistance.

-Health literacy is the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.
-(Source: Health.gov)
+Oral health literacy is the degree to which individuals have the capacity to obtain, process, and understand basic oral and craniofacial health information and services needed to make appropriate health decisions.

 Selected Materials in the OHRC Library